animarcus/MAPR/README.md

-# raycasting-v4
+# Raycasting

-A complete refactoring of v3 of my raycasting engine.
-The code needs to be fixed and cleaned up.
+Demo of my high school graduation project.
+This is an algorithm I created myself for a raycasting rendering engine.
+It's not perfect but it looks good.